7 Things to Consider When Choosing the Best Ice Machine for Your Business

 If you live in an area where the outside water naturally runs 85 degrees or above, the machine will have to use more water to cool the condenser.
 This can cause water-cooled systems to waste gallons of water a day to operate, which can raise your water utility bill considerably.

-The final thing to consider is whether you should buy or lease an ice machine.
+The final thing to consider is whether you should buy or rent/lease an ice machine.

 While buying an ice machine gives you more freedom to do what you want, your costs don’t end with the price of the unit.

-Leasing an ice machine (or choosing an all-inclusive ice machine subscription from Easy Ice) is a far better option from a business standpoint.
+Leasing an ice machine (or choosing an all-inclusive managed ice machine rental from Easy Ice) is a far better option from a business standpoint.
 You save money on the initial price of the unit, and many leasing companies will take care of the cleaning and maintenance for you.

-If there is an issue with the ice machine, a leasing company will send out a technician to repair the machine generally at little or no cost to you.
+If there’s an issue with the ice machine, a leasing company will send out a technician to repair the machine generally at little or no cost to you.

 In the event they can’t fix the ice machine, your leasing company will often just replace the unit – a much better option than going out and buying a brand-new ice machine.